-I would like to re-share this wonderful salad recipe for all who are enjoying the height of summer.
+I would like to re-share this wonderful classic and timeless salad recipe for all who are enjoying the height of summer.
 If you are planning a BBQ, a family gathering or having some friends over this coming weekend for a meal, you will not regret trying this recipe and impress your guests.
 The salad is loved amongst our family members and is always served on special occasions and festivities.
 The mayonnaise gives the salad it’s richness that is gracefully absorbed by the vegetables.
 What is life without a little indulgence.

 3 medium Desiree potatoes (cooked)